Special Collections and University Archives Research

 Special Collections and University Archives Instruction

 Special Collections and University Archives staff offer research and instruction sessions for UMW courses.
-If you would like to schedule an instruction session on how to locate and use our materials for research, design an assignment using primary source materials, or want to show a particular resource to your students, please contact Carolyn Parsons, Special Collections Librarian and University Archivist, at email@example.com or 540-654-1752.
+If you would like to schedule an instruction session on how to locate and use our materials for research, design an assignment using primary source materials, or want to show a particular resource to your students, please contact Carolyn Parsons, Head of Special Collections and University Archives, at firstname.lastname@example.org or 540-654-1752.

 The Special Collections and University Archives Reading Room can accommodate a maximum class size of 15 students.
 We often divide larger classes into two sessions, and can also bring materials to the Library’s second-floor classroom for instructional use.